 Leave your plans and goals and objectives at home.

-Bring only your curiosity and a desire to unwind.
+Bring only your curiosity and your need to unwind.

 Play routinely stumbles upon serendipity.